Skip to main content

 column_3 = amount

-A simple invoice layout might use these mappings:
+A simple overlay-driven layout might use these mappings:

 • customer name text field -> column_0